Skip to Content

 Homemade Chicken Chow Mein

-If you were ordering Chicken Chow Mein for delivery, you probably would add a few more classics like Orange Chicken, Fried Rice, and Chinese Dry-Fried Green Beans and Vegetable Stir Fry or Chicken Stir Fry to round out the tasting menu.
+If you were ordering Chicken Chow Mein for delivery, you probably would add a few more classics like Orange Chicken, Fried Rice, Cumin Beef and Chinese Dry-Fried Green Beans and Vegetable Stir Fry or Chicken Stir Fry to round out the tasting menu.
 Don’t forget a pot of fluffy White Rice, too!
 We like to do this at home too, so everyone gets a few bites of their favorite dishes.
 Whether it’s part of a feast of many dishes, or just an easy weeknight dinner, chicken chow mein is an easy recipe to make at home.

 raw chicken, chow mein noodles, soy sauce, oil, cabbage, celery, noodles, garlic, green onions and bell peppers.